AC-CodeProd/project-learn-read-hour/README.md

 ## Getting Started

 ### Prerequisites
+You must have [node.js](http://nodejs.org/) and npm installed before going further.

 * [Gulp](http://gulpjs.com/) - The streaming build system
 * [Bower](http://bower.io/) - A package manager for the web